I tried. I really did. But I failed again.

 1 tsp baking soda

 Preheat the oven to 375°.
-Combine butter, brown sugar, granulated sugar, vanilla, and salt in the bowl of a standing mixer fitted with the paddle attachment.
+Combine butter, brown sugar, granulated sugar, vanilla bean paste, and salt in the bowl of a standing mixer fitted with the paddle attachment.
 Mix on medium-high speed until light, about 3 minutes.
 Add the eggs and mix until blended.

-Whisk the flour, baking soda, cocoa powders, and espresso powder together, then add to the dough, continuing to mix for 2 minutes.
+Whisk the flour and baking soda together then add to the dough, continuing to mix for 2 minutes.
 Stir in the chocolate chips.

 Using a size 20 scoop, bake for 10 minutes.
-The cookies will look undercooked but once they have cooled fully (a few hours), they will be perfect.
+The cookies will look undercooked but once they have cooled fully (a few hours), they are perfect.